KEY MESSAGES of the Primary PE Curriculum

 Some of our children practising their Games skills focusing on throwing and catching

-check out Ms. Griffiths class busy practising their counting skills to help some of the Active Committee carry out an audit on our PE equipment.
+Check out Ms. Griffiths class busy practising their counting skills to help some of the Active Committee carry out an audit on our PE equipment.
+Both our PE storage presses are labelled and full to the brim of fun and exciting PE equipment.
+Our active committee also have the job of making sure our equipment is returned and our PE presses are clean.

-The children had great fun and loved helping out with this big project.
+The children had great fun and loved helping out with this big yearly project.